usamaeltmsah/Cognitev-Internship-Technical-Task/README.md

     }
 ]
 ```
-- If we entered `http://127.0.0.1:8000/data/select/name,country,goal/` for the same data, the response will be like this
+- If you entered `http://127.0.0.1:8000/data/select/name,country,goal/` for the same data, the response will be like this
 ```
 [
     {